-March 30, Day 11: Morning at Doi Inthanon; Afternoon Drive to Fang.
+March 12, Day 11: Morning at Doi Inthanon; Afternoon Drive to Doi Chiang Dao.
 We will spend the morning in the dry teak woodlands looking for a number of rare species including both Black-headed and White-bellied woodpecker, the dapper Collared Falconet, Eurasian Jay, and with luck Red-billed Blue-Magpie.
 If time permits, we will explore some photogenic rice fields with a chance to see Gray-headed Lapwing, Rufous-winged Buzzard, Greater Painted Snipe and with good fortune, perhaps Blue-breasted Quail.
-We will have lunch at Chiang Mai before heading north towards the town of Fang.
-En route, we will explore the base of Doi Chiang Dao.
-Well protected forest adjoining a spectacular monastery may give us the chance to connect with certain species like Streaked Wren-Babbler, Pin-tailed Pigeon, Purple-naped Spiderhunter and Great Iora.
+We will have lunch at Chiang Mai before heading north towards the base of the spectacular mountain known as Doi Chiang Dao.
+Well protected forest adjoining a spectacular monastery will give us the chance to connect with certain species like Streaked Wren-Babbler, Pin-tailed Pigeon, Purple-naped Spiderhunter and Great Iora.